shallomkanyori/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - 11-binary_to_decimal converts the binary value stored in the environment variable BINARY to decimal
 - 12-combinations prints all possible combinations of two lowercase letters, except 'oo'
 - 13-print_float prints a number with two decimal places, followed by a newline

+- 100-decimal_to_hexadecimal converts a number stored in the environment variable DECIMAL from decimal to hexadecimal